yilisharcs/Dotfiles/README.md

 This repo houses my dotfiles.
 The nix pill sucks.

+# TODO

+- [ ] Figure out where to put this: `gnome-keyring-daemon --replace --components=ssh,secrets,pkcs11`.
+If ssh isn't included, the agent will ask for the password every login.

 # MASKFILE RULES

 This section contains commands for the task runner **mask**.